a choreographic programming language

 We think that Choral has the potential to be especially relevant for business processes, microservices, security protocols, and distributed services in general.

-If you’re interested in programming languages, want to know more about how Choral works and how it relates to other works, please refer to the article Choreographies as Object.
-Choral has been influenced by previous work on choreographic programming and the theoretical models that inspired multitier programming, like hybrid logic and Lambda 5.
+If you’re interested in programming languages, want to know more about how Choral works and how it relates to other works, please refer to the article Choral: Object-oriented Choreographic Programming.
+Choral is a choreographic programming language.
+You can read more about choreographic programming on the Choreographic Programming Wikipedia article, the PhD thesis that introduced choreographic programming, or the introductory textbook to theory of choreographic languages.